Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-As an {\it important consequence} of the above proposition, we find that, if $\Cal D(K)$ is dense and if $x$ and $x_1$ are as in Definition 1.2, then $x=0$ will imply $x_1=0$.
-Indeed, it will follow that $x_1K\xi=0$ for all $\xi\in\Cal K$ and by Proposition 1.9 i) we have that the range of $K$ is equal to $\Cal D(K)$. \nl \it Density of the domain of the operator $K$ \rm \nl For the {\it following step}, we need a left Haar weight on $M$.
-It is used to produce (enough) elements in $\Cal D(K)$ and in $\Cal D_0$.
-Recall that a {\it left Haar weight} is a faithful, normal semi-finite weight $\varphi$ on $M$ satisfying left invariance, i.e.\
+As an {\it important consequence} of the above proposition we f\/ind that, if $\mathcal D(K)$ is dense and if~$x$ and $x_1$ are as in Def\/inition~\ref{1.2}, then $x=0$ will imply $x_1=0$.
+Indeed, it will follow that $x_1K\xi=0$ for all $\xi\in\mathcal K$ and by Proposition~\ref{1.9}i) we have that the range of~$K$ is equal to $\mathcal D(K)$.

+{\bf Density of the domain of the operator~$\boldsymbol{K}$.} For the {\it following step}, we need a~left Haar weight on~$M$.
+It is used to produce (enough) elements in $\mathcal D(K)$ and in~$\mathcal D_0$.
+Recall that a~{\it left Haar weight} is a~faithful normal semi-f\/inite weight~$\varphi$ on~$M$ satisfying left invariance, i.e.\